-The problem: You need to decide where to live during deployment.
+The problem: You need to decide where to live during deployment, whether to stay put or move home for deployment.
 Why you should keep reading: You’ll find 6 important questions to ask when making that decision!

 Should I Live Near Base During Deployment?

 For my husband’s first 3 deployments, I refused to move to his base.
 He was stationed in the middle of the desert (29 Palms), where there were no employment opportunities for me.
 I was an East Coast girl, so California was way outside of my comfort zone.
 He deployed 3 times in 3 years, and I told him that even though I wished we could spend more time together, the limited time he would be with me was not worth the amount of time I would be alone and depressed.
 The poor man had to get orders to the East Coast before I would marry him and move in with him!

 I don’t regret that choice.
 It meant that I spent his first few deployments at school, employed, and living near family.
 I had friends and hobbies to distract me.
 I knew the local area and could plan events to look forward to.
 The best way to get through a deployment is to stay busy and focus on positive things.
 When I was single, that meant living at home, near family.

 A few years later, however, when he deployed again and we had children, I opted to stay near base.
 By that time, I had made new friends in our military town, and wanted to keep life consistent for my little ones by staying at the only house they had known.
 My parents invited me to move home with them, to have help with the babies, since I gave birth during deployment.
 But I preferred to keep my family in our house, following my schedule and rules.
 I don’t regret that decision, either.

 “Once we had kids, I preferred to keep the family at our house during deployment.
 I don’t regret that decision.” ~The Seasoned Spouse